RotorHazard/RotorHazard/doc/User Guide.md

 [doc/Software Setup.md](Software%20Setup.md)

 ### Set up Config File
-in src/delta5server, find *config-dist.json* and copy it to *config.json*.
+In the "src/delta5server" directory, find *config-dist.json* and copy it to *config.json*.
 Edit this file and modify the HTTP_PORT, SECRET_KEY, ADMIN_USERNAME, and ADMIN_PASSWORD values.
 Make sure you keep this config file as valid JSON.
-Use of an linter like [JSONLint](https://jsonlint.com/) can help prevent errors.
+A linter utility like [JSONLint](https://jsonlint.com/) can be used to check for syntax errors.

 HTTP_PORT is the port value the server will run on.
 By default, HTTP uses port 80.
-Other values will require that you specify the port as part of the URL.
-However, if you have other web services running on the pi, port 80 may already be in use and the server will fail to start.
+Other values will require that the port be included as part of the URL entered into client browsers.
+If other web services are running on the Pi, port 80 may already be in use and the server will fail to start.
 Port 5000 should be available.
+(Note that if port 80 is used, the server will need to be run using the *sudo* command.)

 SECRET_KEY should be modified to any random value.